 State Drawing Room

-On either side of the sofa are a pair of gilt bronze caryatid candelabras lamps.
-The word Caryatid originates from Greece and means female statue serving as an architectural support.
+The sofas are attributed to Duncan Phyfe and were built in 1815.
+Phyfe was one of America’s leading furniture makers during the Federal period.
+On either side of the center sofa, there is a pair of Italian gilt bronze caryatid candelabras lamps that were made circa 1795.
+The word caryatid originates from Greece and means a female statue serving as an architectural support.

 The State Drawing Room’s rug is a replica of an original Aubusson tapestry.
 The City of Aubusson, located in central France, is famous throughout the world for its productions of tapestries and carpets since the 14th century.
 The replicated rug was crafted by Lacey Champion Mill of Fairmount, Georgia.
 It was donated to the Governor’s Mansion before the 1996 Olympics competed in Atlanta.
 This was to showcase Georgia’s textile industry.

 The two chandeliers are English Regency and were made around 1815.

 Click the button below to continue your tour.
 The next stop is the State Dining Room.